drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 ### Defining the goal of the recommender system

-While predicting the next organic interaction of the user is a strong heuristic, it is not actually the goal of the recommender system.
+While predicting the next organic interaction of the user is a powerful heuristic, it is not actually the goal of the recommender system.
 This goal depends of course of the use case, but usually we can define it as retrieving the products the user is most likely to interact with when they are recommended.
 This interaction may be defined by clicks, conversion, likes, ... depending on the exact use case.
 For example at Criteo we commonly use 'a click followed by a matched sale' to define a successful interaction with our recommender system.
 To simplify, we will just define it by 'a click' in the following text, but keep in mind that the same methods could apply to any kind of reward.

 The problem we are trying to solve is then the following:
-Knowing the history of the user, which recomendation maximizes the probability that the user clicks ?
+Knowing the history of the user, retrieve the recommendation which would maximize the probability that the user clicks.

 This problem can be formalized as a _contextual bandit_.